tormi/WunderWay/company/quality-policy.md

 title: Our Quality Policy & Scope
 ---

 Effective from:
 October 2012

 ##Quality Scope

-“WunderRoot is a professional services agency for the Web providing consulting, design, development, hosting, training and support on Drupal”
+“Wunderkraut is a professional services agency for the Web providing consulting, design, development, hosting, training and support on Drupal”

 ##Quality Policy

-**WunderRoot is committed to:**
+**Wunderkraut is committed to:**

 - Providing customers with the most professional services possible
 - The development of quality products